VVakko/rpa-address-system/README.md

 Finally, we're including default login and logout views for use with the browsable API.
 That's optional, but useful if your API requires authentication and you want to use the browsable API.

+### Serving static files by Django in any debug-mode

 In case you plan to run this instance of Django using gunicorn, you can add to the end of the file `app/urls.py` the following lines:

 ```python